Three Ways to Enhance the Interoperability of Cross-References in TEI XML

 Agnes Grey.
 Because our focus is on both syntax and semantics, let

-us assume that the encoder wishes to provide a cross-reference that will refer to as many
+us assume that the encoder wishes to provide a cross-reference that will refer to

-versions of that text as possible, created independently by other encoders or projects, and
+versions of that text as possible, created independently by other encoders or projects,

 will be as useful as possible to the maximum number users, with a minimum of human